oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Create the Check Receiver controller

-   This controller will receive messages on the `deposits` JMS queue and process them by calling the `journal` method in the `AccountService` that you jsut created, which will make a REST POST to the Account service, which in turn will write the journal entry into the accounts database.
+   This controller will receive messages on the `deposits` JMS queue and process them by calling the `journal` method in the `AccountService` that you just created, which will make a REST POST to the Account service, which in turn will write the journal entry into the accounts database.

-   Create a directory called `src/main/java/com/exmaple/checks/controllers` and in that directory, create a new Java class called `CheckReceiver.java` with the following content.
+   Create a directory called `src/main/java/com/example/checks/controllers` and in that directory, create a new Java class called `CheckReceiver.java` with the following content.
 You will need to inject an instance of the `AccountService` (in this example the constructor is provided so you can compare to the annotation used previously).
 Implement a method to receive and process the messages.
-To receive messages from the queus, use the `JmsListener` annotation and provide the queue and factory names.
+To receive messages from the queues, use the `JmsListener` annotation and provide the queue and factory names.
 This method should call the `journal` method on the `AccountService` and pass through the necessary data.
 Also, notice that you need to add the `Component` annotation to the class so that Spring Boot will load an instance of it into the application:

     ```java
     <copy>package com.example.checks.controller;